cdk-mcp

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool's action: 'submit a refund claim for a purchased product key'.
-It distinguishes from siblings like check_order and confirm_purchase by specifying the refund action.
+The description clearly states 'submit a refund claim for a purchased product key', which is a specific verb+resource.
+It distinguishes from sibling tools like confirm_purchase or check_order, as refunds are a distinct action.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.